 Can you relate? 🙂

 Here’s the thing.
-Whether you are a freelancing photographer, copywriter, business consultant, personal trainer, life coach or arborist (that’s like a tree surgeon) – that is what you do best!
+Whether you are a life coach, personal trainer, coaching business leaders or helping people to a more balanced spiritual life – that is what you do best!

 Unfortunately, in today’s world, we all need to be marketers as well!

-Having a website or online portfolio just isn’t enough.
-Sure, it might be useful, but way too many freelancers believe that as soon as that website is up, the work is gonna start pouring in.
+Having a website just isn’t enough.
+Sure, it might be useful, but way too many coaches believe that as soon as that website is up, the work is gonna start pouring in.

 The truth is a bit more complicated.

-How do you find more clients or customers as a freelancer today?
+How do you find more coaching clients today?